Idelalisib (Zydelig®)

 Effects on the nervous system

 Rarely, this treatment can affect the nervous system.
 It can cause a condition called PML (progressive multifocal leukoencephalopathy).
-Symptoms include:
+Symptoms of this include:

 • difficulty speaking